1 – Your church isn’t for them.

 #4 – They haven’t been invited.

 Personal invitations are the top reason new people visit a church, but you’re not challenging (or equipping!) your people to invite.
 Make it easier for your people to invite.
 Give them tools, not just inspiration.

-You’re talking about Bible stuff, church stuff, and Christian stuff, not the things that people struggle with in their daily lives.
+You’re talking about Bible stuff, church stuff, and Christian stuff, not the struggles people face everyday.
 Maybe you’ve let the fear “watering down the Gospel” keep you from talking practically.
 But if you want to reach guests, you need to make sure you communicate God’s truth in a relevant way.

 People naturally gravitate to exciting, life-giving, hope-filled environments.
 So if they’re not there, stop blaming the culture.
 Pray and work to create an environment where life happens.
 Like John Wesley said, “Catch on fire and others will love to come watch you burn.”

 Feel like your church should be growing, but it’s not?
 From someone who used to be a pastor and church planter, I know it can be frustrating.

 Ultimately, church growth is up to God.
 But what else can you do as a steward to reach more people?